Science & Technology Award International

-From the total number of nominations now received, four candidates will be selected for the final judging round.
-These four candidates will be invited to present their research in a short presentation during a special DSM - ISSFAL Symposium to be held at the 13th Congress of the International Society for the Study of Fatty Acids and Lipids in Las Vegas, USA on 27-31 May 2018.
-A committee of leading scientists will select the winner.
+From the total number of nominations received, four candidates were selected for the final judging round.
+These four candidates presented their research during a special DSM/ISSFAL Symposium at the 13th Congress of the International Society for the Study of Fatty Acids and Lipids.
+A committee of leading scientists selected the winner.

-The award will be presented during the plenary session of the ISSFAL 2018 congress on 31 May 2018.
-The winner will receive a cash prize of €5,000 and each of the three runners-up will receive a cash prize of €1,000.
-In addition, each of the four finalists will receive €1,500 to compensate for travel, hotel accommodation and conference registration.
+The award was presented during the plenary session of the ISSFAL 2018 congress on 31 May 2018.
+The winner received a cash prize of €5,000 and each of the three runners-up received a cash prize of €1,000.
+In addition, each of the four finalists received €1,500 to compensate for travel, hotel accommodation and conference registration.